-The video track contains image slides, video clips with their attached audio, and transitions between clips.
+The video track contains video clips and their attached audio, images, and transitions between clips.

-• You can link audio and titles to video and image clips on this track so that they will stay in sync as you edit the project.
+- · You can link audio and titles to video and image clips so that they will stay in sync as you edit the project. - You can rotate, adjust, and use other tools on video and image clips on this track. - You can apply filters to video and image clips on this track.